 ARC is the place where all that confusion, doubt, and uneasiness about your essays, exams, quizzes, and other hurdles in your classes.
 At ARC you can partner with a tutor for specific classes or subject matters, get a second pair of eyes to proofread and troubleshoot your essays, and work through proofs, formulas, and scientific mumbo jumbo for all you science and math majors.
 This is a free service and students can usually drop in unannounced or schedule a one-on-one appointment.

 Was your taco just right?
 Did you enjoy the non-GMO, gluten free, (insert other adjective here) meal that was available in Commons that day?
 Let the folks know about it!
 The Napkin Board is the forum that students use to voice their opinions about the food in Commons and either complement or critique the food served that day.
 Normally, you would just grab a napkin and something to write with and leave your napkin on the Napkin board.
-This fall, likely only the lesser known online platform will be used.
+You are also welcome to use the the lesser known online platform Napkin board.
 Within a few days, someone will respond to napkins with a meme, written sentence, or my personal favorite, a meme with a sentence written on it!

 Whether you did it in high school or want to pick up something new, the Music Department offers a wide variety of private music lessons for 0.5 academic credit.
 Lessons are offered in the fall and winter semesters and meet once a week, scheduled between you and your teacher.
-This year, lessons will be spread across both modules, with woodwind, brass, and voice lessons confirmed as only being offered remotely.
 Applied Music also has a separate fee of $320 added to your bill.
 This is because a lot of the Applied Music faculty are not full-time Bates faculty, but rather professional musicians.
 However, if you look at the per-lesson price (~$30), you’re typically paying about half of what you would pay a private teacher outside of Bates.
 The cost is waived for students on financial aid.
 You can repeat Applied Music for credit as many times as you want.

 Bates Museum of Art

 Bates’ Museum of Art is a wonderful place to spend some time.
 Normally, the museum is open during regular business hours to the Bates and L/A community.
-This fall however, the Bates Museum will only be open to people with a Bates ID.
 Students may visit the Museum of Art for a class, or simply walk in to view the exhibits.
 In the past, the museum has hosted educational events for the surrounding community.
 Additionally, beyond the displayed exhibits, the museum also has an impressive collection in storage which students may inquire about viewing for academic projects.

 Bates EMS is the 24 hour 7 day a week state licensed Emergency Medical Service run by Bates students for Bates students and anyone on Bates campus.
 That means that if you are a Bates student, but are at an off campus house for example you should not call Bates EMS, instead call 911.
 It’s important to call Bates EMS in an on campus emergency first because they can get to you quicker than the ambulance services in Lewiston/Auburn.
 Every member of Bates EMS is a licensed EMT in the state of Maine.
 You can call whenever you are unsure about a health issue you or a friend are experiencing.
 For calls that involve alcohol, Bates has a policy that students will not get in trouble if they call EMS so it’s truly better to be safe than sorry.
 Their number is 207-786-6111.